vyfor/cord.nvim/.github/wiki/Configuration.md

 - `:Cord restart` - Restart the server
 - `:Cord shutdown` - Disconnect from Discord and shutdown the server
 - `:Cord health` - Validate user configuration

-## Cursor Update Mode

-The `advanced.cursor_update_mode` option controls how cursor position updates are handled:
-- `'on_move'` - Uses `CursorMoved[I]` autocmd, updating on every cursor movement.
-Most accurate but triggered very often
-- `'on_hold'` - Uses `CursorHold[I]` autocmd, updating only after the cursor has been stationary for `'updatetime'` milliseconds.
-Better performance but less accurate
-- `'none'` - Disables cursor position updates entirely

 ## Options Table